xXleowXx/gitlab-charts/doc/advanced/external-gitaly/index.md

     helm get values <release> gitlab/gitlab -o yaml > gitlab.yml
     ```

 1. Disable the internal Gitaly subchart in the `gitlab.yml` file.
-[GitLab requires a default repository storage](https://docs.gitlab.com/ee/administration/gitaly/configure_gitaly.html#gitlab-requires-a-default-repository-storage) so we need to point this to the external Gitaly service when the internal Gitaly suchart is disabled:
+[GitLab requires a default repository storage](https://docs.gitlab.com/ee/administration/gitaly/configure_gitaly.html#gitlab-requires-a-default-repository-storage) so we need to point this to the external Gitaly service when the internal Gitaly subchart is disabled:

    :::TabTitle Gitaly